-VOIP software can be free, like Skype , or it can be part of a VOIP service Plan.
-Voip.com, for example offers free softphone service with all monthly and yearly plans, and on its own for less than $15/month.
-On your desktop or laptop computer, the softphone looks like a telephone keypad.
+VOIP software can be free, like Skype or GloPhone, or it can be part of a VOIP service Plan.
+Vonage, for example offers the Vonage Softphone as an add-on service.
+On your desktop or laptop computer, the SoftPhone looks like a telephone keypad.

 If you plan on using your computer as a phone, then you need a computer with soundcard, a headset with a microphone, and some VoIP software.
 Headsets can be mono (only one speaker or earpiece), or stereo (two earpieces).
 Headset earpieces come in two types: cushy pads that cover the whole ear or ear buds that you insert inside the ear.
 Some folks find certain earpieces uncomfortable so make sure to try some on before you buy